-The following land and development management scenarios were identified to reduce development pressures, and the existing development in high hazard areas.
+Participants agreed that land and development management alternatives exist that could be implemented to reduce development pressures, and the existing development in high hazard areas, where retrofits are not applicable.

-- Scenario 1: Improving the effectiveness of the existing regulatory program, by establishing a common funding source, establishing common and clearly communicated boundaries for regulated hazard areas, increasing training of local officials, and coordination to ensure consistent implementation across regulatory boundaries. - Scenario 2: Modification of statutes to allow for more effective implementation of the existing laws. - Scenario 3: Establishing a funding mechanism to acquire vacant parcels, or buildings that are at risk. - Scenario 4: Establishment of post-storm response plans to guide recovery following major, catastrophic events.
+- Step 1: Improving the effectiveness of the existing regulatory program, by establishing a common funding source, establishing common and clearly communicated boundaries for regulated hazard areas, increasing training of local officials, and coordination to ensure consistent implementation across regulatory boundaries. - Step 2: Modification of statutes to allow for more effective implementation of the existing laws. - Step 3: Establishing a funding mechanism to acquire vacant parcels, or buildings that are at risk. - Step 4: Establishment of post-storm response plans to guide recovery following major, catastrophic events.

-Scenario 1.
-The following measures improve the effectiveness of the existing land-use regulations through establishment of common funding, and improved implementation of the law, generally includes the following:
+Step 1.
+Improving the effectiveness of the existing land-use regulations through establishment of common funding, and improved implementation of the law, generally includes the following: